Skip to main content

 Click a row in the logs table to view full details for an event.
 The row expands to show all event attributes, including those not visible in the table.

-If a field (such as Guard Input or Findings) contains JSON data, the interface displays it as an interactive JSON tree.
+If a field (such as Guard Input or Findings) contains JSON data, you can explore it as an interactive JSON tree.

 Filters